Wondering what to pack for South America?

 I did not need to use this once, hostels in Latin America are quite nice and if I had seen one that required the bag I didn’t stay there.
 It was a lot of money so if you really want one save yourself some money and sew up a sheet.

-How about you, what have you lugged around and realized you did not need?
+What’s your best advice for what to pack for South America?
+What have you lugged around and realized you did not need?